ApolloRilke/HyperionDev-Mentor-Application/SECTION C/SayTheNumber/src/SectionC_README.md

 Maven Central repository)

-STEP 1: Download the java files to a easily accessible directory From the terminal, using the "cd" command to change directory
+STEP 1: Download the java files to a easily accessible directory Download the javafiles SayTheNumber.java and SayTheNumberTest.java From the terminal, using the "cd" command to change that directory
 Example: $ cd C:\Users\downloads\files

 STEP 2: COMPILE THE JAVA CODE